sourcebroker/imageopt/README.rst

 Features:

-* If you enable more than one image optimizer then all of them will be executed and the best optimized image is choosen.
+- If you enable more than one image optimizer then all of them will be executed and the best optimized image is choosen.

-* Own providers can be registered with TSconfig.
+- Own providers can be registered with TSconfig.

-* Providers can be mixed to create new providers (chained executors).
+- Providers can be mixed to create new providers (chained executors).

+- Its safe as the original images, for example in folder fileadmin/, uploads/ are not optmized.
+Only already resized images are optmized, so for FAL that would be files form "\_processed\_/" folder of file storages and for uploads/ typo3temp/pics folder.

-* Support for native linux commands like:
+- Support for native linux commands like:
-    * for png:
+    - for png:
-        * optipng
+        - optipng
-        * pngcrush
+        - pngcrush
-        * pngquant
+        - pngquant
-    * for gif:
+    - for gif:
-        * gifsicle
+        - gifsicle
-    * for jpeg:
+    - for jpeg:
-        * jpegoptim
+        - jpegoptim
-        * jpegrescan
+        - jpegrescan
-        * jpegtran
+        - jpegtran
-        * mozjpg
+        -* mozjpg

 Installation